Re-thinking M&E design - why fixings should be a strategic choice

 • Budget pressures: When cost-cutting is a priority, fixings are seen as an easy area to save without considering long-term consequences.

-• Knowledge gap: Many stakeholders underestimate how much fixings influence structural integrity, fire safety, vibration control, and compliance.
+• Underestimating the importance of M&E design: Many stakeholders underestimate how much fixings influence structural integrity, fire safety, vibration control, and compliance.

-This oversight can lead to inconsistent quality, compliance failures, and costly remedial work later in the project lifecycle.
+This oversight can lead to inconsistent quality, compliance failures, and costly delays or remedial work later in the project lifecycle.

 The hidden risks of leaving fixings unspecified